What is On-Demand Pay?

 Pay frequency determines how often employers pay employees.
 A pay frequency determines how often employees are paid, designated by the amount of time between paydays.
 The most common pay frequencies are:

 4 Ways On-Demand Pay Benefits Employers

 1. Reduce Employee Turnover

 On-demand pay can also increase employee engagement.
 Many unforeseen expenses can arise between traditional pay periods.
-Organizations that offer instant access to earnings ensure employees don’t have to resort to payday loans or credit cards.
+Organizations offering instant access to earnings ensure employees don’t resort to payday loans or credit cards.
 When employees feel that their organization is committed to them, they become more committed to the organization.

 In the Checkers and Rally’s example above, employee engagement improved after implementing on-demand pay.
 According to their Senior Director of People Support, “Once workers realized that if they worked one day, they would get 50 percent of their pay the next day, with the balance of their wages processed on their regular payroll cycle, engagement improved and employees wanted to work more hours.”

 Checkers and Rally’s are only one example of on-demand pay’s success.
 While the company’s primary focus was to reduce turnover, they gained much more in the process.
 Ultimately, on-demand pay reduced financial burdens for employees.
 This option increased their desire to work and met the needs of their struggling workforce.